brandondrew/veewee/README.md

+TODO: add FreeNAS and Raspbian templates.
+These may not be useful for Vagrant, but being able to automate the build of a FreeNAS or a Raspbian install could still be very useful!

 **VeeWee:** the tool to easily build vagrant base boxes or kvm,virtualbox and fusion images

 Vagrant is a great tool to test new things or changes in a virtual machine(Virtualbox) using either chef or puppet.